NeoGeographyToolkit/StereoPipeline/docs/tools/stereo_gui.rst

 --colorize
     Colorize input CSV files (must set ``--min`` and ``--max``).

---colorize-images
+--colorize-image
     Colorize all images after this option until the ``--no-colorize`` option is encountered.
 For now this works only for very small images.
 Show these images with a colorbar and axes.
 See ``--colormap-style`` for how to set a colormap.

---no-colorize-images
+--no-colorize-image
-    Do not colorize any images after this option, until the option ``--colorize-images`` is encountered.
+    Do not colorize any images after this option, until the option ``--colorize-image`` is encountered.

 --colormap-style <string (default="binary-red-blue")>
     Specify the colormap style.
 See :numref:`colormap` for options.